-- You must remain attached to the machine for 10 to 12 hours at night.
+- You must remain attached to the machine for about 10 to 12 hours at night.

 - You aren't connected to the machine during the day.
 But in the morning you begin one exchange with a dwell time that lasts the entire day.

 - You might have a lower risk of peritonitis because you connect and disconnect to the dialysis equipment less frequently than you do with CAPD.

 To determine the method of exchange that's best for you, your doctor will consider your medical condition, lifestyle and personal preferences.
 Your doctor might suggest certain modifications to individualize your program.

 Many factors affect how well peritoneal dialysis works in removing wastes and extra fluid from your blood.
 These factors include:

 - How quickly your peritoneum filters waste

 - The number of daily exchanges

 - The concentration of sugar in the dialysis solution